 PET SHOP BOYS – have stated that they named the band after some friends nicknamed ‘The Pet Shop Boys’ who worked in a pet shop in West Ealing: Aquapets at 17 Leeland Road, W13 9HH.

 PETE TOWNSHEND – was brought up at 20 Woodgrange Avenue, Ealing Common W5 3NY and from 1961 attended Ealing Art School, now part of the UNIVERSITY OF WEST LONDON.
 After starting at art school, until 1964 he shared a flat at 35 Sunnyside Road, Ealing W5 5HT.
-See THE WHO.
+Townsend recalled in his autobiography that the first time he smoked pot it was outside Ealing Common Tube station.
+See also THE WHO.

 PHIL COLLINS – drummer, lived in 12 Queen Anne’s Grove, Ealing Common W5 3XP in the early years of Genesis having attended the Barbara Speake Stage School in East Acton Lane, Acton W3 7EG.
 While living at Queen Anne’s Grove he offered to ‘bring my band along’ to play at a street party.
 The offer was turned down thus depriving his neighbours of the opportunity to see close up a band that was poised for worldwide fame.